 Different insurance companies charge varying premium rates for the same insurance coverage.
 Your best bet is to shop around.
 Don’t sign any agreements with a car or health policy provider before checking premiums from other companies.

 Making sure you aren’t overpaying is part of frugal living, and you can easily save thousands by looking around for ways to lower your insurance rates.
-I suggest shopping for your insurance every one to two years.
+I suggest shopping for your insurance every one to two years to find the best dirt cheap car insurance.

 14. Change Old Light Bulbs to LED